philpraxis/ids_sid_registry/README.txt

 That's true that quite a lot of SNORT tools is in PERL, but hey, contribute, code some PERL that will treat the sid.py file as a data file to provide the same.

+Q: Can i import this in my python script?
+A: Yes, just clone this repo within your code directory and add in your code

+import ids_sid_registry
+print ids_sid_registry.sid.sid_registry